Skip to main content

 Start here if…

-• Your result is too aggregated (you lost Product/Region/other detail).
+• Your result is too aggregated and you lost more detail than expected.

-• Your result is too granular (you got more detail than expected).
+• Your result is too granular and contains more detail than expected.

 • Two nodes won’t combine cleanly because they have different dimensionality.